Suwayomi/Suwayomi-Server/README.md

 Ability to read and write Tachiyomi compatible backups and syncing is a planned feature.

+**Tachidesk needs serious front-end dev help for it's reader and other parts, if you are interested please don't hesitate to contribute some code!**

 ## Is this application usable?
 Should I test it?
 Here is a list of current features: